 After graduating from Juniors, Jule Niemeier struggled with injuries for a few years and her ranking stayed around the 300s.

 She began 2021 ranked 261 and made a solid start to the year on the ITF/TENNIS Europe circuit.
-Niemeier won the 25k in Prague, but was bumped out in the first round of qualifying at her next event, the WTA 250 Serbia Ladies Open.
+As a qualifier, Niemeier won the W25 Prague Open, but was bumped out in the first round of qualifying at her next event, the WTA 250 Serbia Ladies Open.

 Niemeier looked fresh despite her earlier match.
 Her power and smart shot selection were her strengths, along with winning 82% of first service points.
-She stayed cool through her four match points to secure victory 6-4 6-1.
+She stayed cool through losing her first three match points to secure victory 6-4 6-1.

 After the match, she said, “I was pretty relaxed because I have nothing to lose with my ranking.
 I know what I can play but I’m definitely not the favourite.
 I was just playing and enjoying every minute on court today.”